 The department recognizes excellent performance in teaching and research by graduate students.
-Our alumni have generously endowed the Horace A. Scott Awards for outstanding research, and the Marion Sloss Award to an outstanding Teaching Assistant.
-These awards are made at the spring graduation reception every year.
+Our alumni have generously endowed the Horace A. Scott Awards for outstanding research, the Marion Sloss Award to an outstanding Teaching Assistant, and the Graduate Service Award for positive lasting impact on the EPS community.
+These awards are bestowed annually at the spring graduation reception.